iDhanushp/ear_biometrics_prototype/README.md

+# Ear Canal + Voice Biometric Authentication System (Multi-Modal)

+**This project uses both ear canal echo and voice features for robust, multi-modal biometric authentication.
+It is NOT ear-only: both modalities are required for best performance.**

 # Ear Canal Acoustic Biometrics

 This project implements an acoustic-based biometric authentication system using ear canal resonance patterns.
 The system uses audio signals to capture unique acoustic signatures from a person's ear canal for secure authentication.